awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### I'm having trouble using Docker with Amazon WorkSpaces<a name="docker_support"></a>

+**Windows WorkSpaces**
-Nested virtualization \(including the use of Docker\) is not supported on Amazon WorkSpaces for Windows or Linux\.
-For more information, see the [Docker documentation](https://docs.docker.com/docker-for-windows/troubleshoot/#running-docker-desktop-in-nested-virtualization-scenarios)\.
+Nested virtualization \(including the use of Docker\) is not supported on Windows WorkSpaces\.
+For more information, see the [ Docker documentation](https://docs.docker.com/docker-for-windows/troubleshoot/#running-docker-desktop-in-nested-virtualization-scenarios)\.

+**Linux WorkSpaces**
+To use Docker on Linux WorkSpaces, make sure that the CIDR blocks used by Docker don't overlap with the CIDR blocks used in the two elastic network interfaces \(ENIs\) associated with the WorkSpace\.
+If you encounter problems with using Docker on Linux WorkSpaces, contact Docker for assistance\.

 ### I receive ThrottlingException errors to some of my API calls<a name="throttled-api-calls"></a>